Updated 10/23/2023 As institutions of all sizes take a critical look at their bottom line,...

 Often, adding an online education program requires nothing short of a cultural shift.
 Institutions that thrive in this space work to involve key departments early in the process to help foster broad internal investment.

 4. System and department integration.
 Creating a robust online education presence shouldn’t require reinventing the wheel or creating services that silo online students.
-System integration between recruitment, enrollment, financial aid, and other departments should be leveraged with an eye toward the future (i.e., what will not only work best today, but efficiently serve students five or ten years from now?)
-Likewise, integration of systems and databases should allow for seamless transitions between online and classroom learning.
+System integration between recruitment, enrollment, financial aid, and other departments should be leveraged with an eye toward the future (i.e., what will not only work best today but will efficiently serve students five or ten years from now).
+Likewise, the integration of systems and databases should allow for seamless transitions between online and classroom learning.

 7. Data-driven marketing plans.
 Successful programs require marketing strategies that are firmly rooted in data and analytics.
 Understanding the competitive online landscape, the priorities of current and prospective students, and regional educational/employment needs form the foundation of a smart marketing plan.
 Post-launch and after a few enrollment cycles, key performance data can be used to better target marketing resources, refine media buys, and improve conversion rates.

 If your organization is planning to launch or grow online educational programs for students, it’s important to have an experienced and capable partner.
-Enrollment Builders’ consultants can help you conduct an online program feasibility study, build internal consensus, research regional needs, identify competitive advantages, and aggressively market new programs.
 If you’d like to learn more about what we do, contact us at 513-518-7824 or request information here.